seinecle/Plugins-for-Gephi/README.md

 License for all plugins: [GPL v3](https://github.com/seinecle/My-Plugins-for-Gephi/blob/master/gpl-3.0.txt)

-In this repository I list the plugins I created for Gephi.
+In this repository are listed the plugins I created for Gephi.
 See the [Gephi Marketplace](https://marketplace.gephi.org/) for the ready-to-use versions of these plugins.

 ##1.
 Alphabetical Sorter
 This plugin is helpful to neatly sort and put apart isolated nodes floating around, before an export to SVG or PNG.